SharePoint/sp-dev-docs/docs/general-development/how-to-create-a-windows-phone-sharepoint-list-app.md

 3. In the **New Project** dialog box, expand the **Visual C#** node, and then choose the **Silverlight for Window Phone** node.
 (Ensure that the target .NET Framework version is set to 4.)

-    > **Note:**
+    > [!NOTE]
     > The templates installed by the Windows Phone SharePoint SDK work only in C# projects.
 The templates are not available for Visual Basic projects.

 4. In the **Templates** pane, choose the **Windows Phone SharePoint List Application** template and give the project a name, such asContosoSPListApp.